 Applesauce is versatile and a delicious ingredient for various dishes.
 We tell you how you can easily make applesauce at home and which mistakes you should avoid.
-Moreover, we have an easy recipe and various ways to combine applesauce with other healthy food for you.
+Moreover, we have an easy recipe and various ways to combine applesauce with other healthy food.

-Homemade applesauce consists mainly of apples, which makes it so healthy.
-Whether used as a side dish or eaten purely, it is delicious.
+Homemade applesauce consists mainly of apples, which is what makes it so healthy.
+Whether used as a side dish or eaten on its own, it is delicious.
 If you want to make your own applesauce, we have valuable tips for you.

 Facts About Applesauce

 Originally, the apple comes from the Asian wild apple (Malus sieversii), whose origin is in Kazakhstan.
 From there it came to Europe and America.

 To make applesauce, the apples are first separated from the core and sometimes peeled as well.
 Then you cut them into small pieces and boil them.
 The flesh of the fruit breaks down to varying degrees during cooking.

 In addition, depending on the type of apple, the flesh changes its color from yellowish to pale pink or turns a dark, or rusty red.
 This is due to the oxidized fruit acids and the color of the apple skin.

 The most commonly used variety for apple pulp is the Boskoop apple, as it has a high acid content and breaks down evenly.
 This results in the natural yellow color.

 Once the apple mixture is boiled, it is pureed and flavored with cinnamon and sugar.
 Some people also cook the apples together with apricots, raisins, or other fruits.